c6088737/CUHK_Resources/README.md

 # CUHK_Resources
-All the study materials for FTEC major from 21-25
+All the study materials for FTEC major (up to year 2 materials)